kaviyamagudeeswaran/Bootcamp/README.md

 - Started building a **server-side application** with Node.js 🌍
 - Explored the basics of **setting up a REST API** with Express.js 🌐

----

-Let me know if you want any modifications! 🚀🔥